-2. Rubberized Asphalt Concrete (RAC) Technical Support and Research
+3. Rubberized Asphalt Concrete (RAC) Technical Support and Research

 The success of CalRecycle's RAC programs has been largely due to the technical support that has been provided through CalRecycle's RAC technical assistance contract and research efforts conducted by its university partners.
 CalRecycle is proposing to continue to provide technical support and research to address issues associated with roadway projects, including rubber hot-mix, rubber chip seal, rubber cape seals, and other emerging rubber paving applications.
-As shown in the descriptions below, funding for these efforts is proposed to vary from \$300,000 to \$500,000 per fiscal year.
-This will accommodate the award cycles for the contracts needed to support CalRecycle's Technical Support Contracts.
+As shown in the descriptions below, funding for these efforts is proposed to be \$300,000 per fiscal year.